JoinColony/colonyDapp/Readme.md

 yarn provision
 ```

-Under the hood, this will initialize the `submodule`s, install they're packages, and build them
+Under the hood, this will initialize the `submodule`s, install their packages, and build them.

 ### Install packages